-- The dark-colored zucchini has the highest nutrient levels as compared to the other variants.
+- The dark-colored zucchini has the highest nutrient levels when compared to the other variants.

-- On the other hand, small and medium zucchinis have an enhanced flavor when compared to the larger options.
+- On the other hand, small and medium zucchinis have an enhanced flavor when compared to their larger counterparts.

 - Zucchini blooms early during the summer.